 Spooktacular Halloween cross stitch patterns + kits to start today

 Halloween is fast approaching so get your spook on with these fanastically creepy Halloween cross stitch patterns.
-Find a mixture of free to download patterns plus some fun kits!

 Keep on reading if you dare!

-1. Halloween skeleton by Jenny Barton
+1. Halloween skeleton cross stitch

 First up with got this glorious glowing skeleton from Jenny Barton.
 Stitched in a glow-in-dark thread this one will be the perfect Halloween window decoration to give folks a fright when the lights are turned low and your stitching starts to glow!